robingoth/nfq_ndpi_firewall/README.md

 ## Limitations
 **CONNTRACK** supports only 128 unique labels, so for now NdpiNfqFirewall can label only 128 first protocols from [nDPI source files](https://github.com/ntop/nDPI/blob/2.0-stable/src/include/ndpi_protocol_ids.h).

-If you want to increase this number you have to patch you Linux core by changing *XT CONNLABEL MAXBIT* value in [include/uapi/linux/netfilter/xt_connlabel.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/netfilter/xt_connlabel.h) file to a higher one.
+If you want to increase this number you have to patch your Linux core by changing *XT CONNLABEL MAXBIT* value in [include/uapi/linux/netfilter/xt_connlabel.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/netfilter/xt_connlabel.h) file to a higher one.

 ## Future work/features
 - Automated tests.